 You might be congratulating yourself because you knew that dumb quotes were wrong for enclosing quotations, and that the correct use of the straight ' and " is to denote feet and inches.
 Your smugness is misplaced, sadly.
 In fact, those glyphs really, typographically speaking, serve no purpose.
 Feet and inches should be represented by ‘primes’ – a single for feet, a double for inches.
 So 6' 6" is wrong, but 6′ 6″ is correct.
 Of course, not all fonts have primes characters, but all that means is that you should be using better fonts!

-It’s easy to type primes if you’re running OS X 10.9 or later; just tap the space bar while holding ctrl and ⌘ and a character palette will pop up.
+It’s easy to type primes if you’re running OS X 10.9 or later; just tap the spacebar while holding ctrl and cmd and a character palette will pop up.
 You don’t have to know where to look; start typing ‘primes’ and the characters will appear.
 On earlier systems, choose Special Characters from the Edit menu, and in apps such as InDesign, browse the Glyphs palette.

-Next page: five more typographic mistakes that we all make
+Next page: 5 more typographic mistakes we all make